Bilton, Northumberland

-Bilton is a hamlet in Northumberland, in England.
+Bilton is a hamlet in the civil parish of Lesbury, Northumberland, in England.
 It is situated near the River Aln, a short distance inland from the North Sea coast, close to Alnmouth.
 Alnwick is the nearest town.

 History

 During medieval times Bilton was larger; it is recorded as having 8 taxpayers in 1296 and had become a more substantial village by the 18th century.
 However, the village shrank in the 19th century, when several farms were amalgamated.[1]
 Bilton was primarily an agricultural village; 17th century field systems are shown on a map of 1624.
 Coal mining is also recorded on Bilton Common in the 17th century.[2]
-Bilton is part of the civil parish of Lesbury, and is close to Hipsburn, and the location of Alnmouth railway station.
+Bilton is close to Hipsburn, and the location of Alnmouth railway station.
+In 1870-72 it had a population of 121.

 Governance

 Bilton is in the parliamentary constituency of Berwick-upon-Tweed.